 Day 17 – Ishasha to Bwindi Impenetrable National Park

-Day 18 – Gorilla trekking day and a visit to the communities around Bwindi Forest Park
+Day 18 – Gorilla trekking day and community visit

 We are to leave the lodge after breakfast with our packed lunch boxes to attend the briefing on the Gorilla trekking etiquette at the park offices.
 The visitors for the day shall be split into groups that will be allocated different Gorilla families and the rangers who will lead the search for them as well as giving protection/security through this dark forest.
 The Gorilla search length for today shall determine whether we shall remain with time to reach out to the communities or not.
 Coffee and a hot dinner will be your great companions in Bwindi’s ever chilly evenings.